platisd/openai-pr-description/README.md

 The Action tries to focus on **why** the changes are needed rather on **what** they are, like any proper pull request description should.

-The GitHub Action will only run when a PR description is not already provided.
+The GitHub Action will (by default) only run when a PR description is not already provided.
-In other words it will not accidentally overwrite your existing description.
+In other words it will not accidentally overwrite your existing description, unless you opt-in to do so by setting the `overwrite_description` input to `true`.
 The idea is this Action will save you the time and trouble of writing **meaningful** pull request descriptions.<br>
 You can customize it in different ways.
 One of them allows the Action to only run on pull requests started by specific users, e.g. the main maintainers of the repository.